Robeff-Technology/clap_b7_driver/README.md

 -   **GNSS Data**: The driver reads raw data from the GNSS module, including satellite positions, timestamps, position, velocity, and other relevant information.

--   **INS Data**: It retrieves data from the Inertial Navigation System, such as linear and angular accelerations, roll, pitch, and yaw angles.
+-   **INS Data**: It retrieves data from the Inertial Navigation System, such as roll, pitch, and yaw angles.

+-   **6-DOF IMU Data**: The Clap-B7 has a built-in [ADIS16470](https://www.analog.com/media/en/technical-documentation/data-sheets/adis16470.pdf) 6-DOF IMU (Inertial Measurement Unit) that provides data from the accelerometers and gyroscopes.
--   **Fused Output**: The driver can fuse GNSS and INS data using sensor fusion techniques (e.g., Extended Kalman Filter) to provide an accurate and robust localization estimate.
+-   **Fused Output**: The Clap-B7 GNSS module can fuse GNSS and INS data using sensor fusion techniques (e.g., Extended Kalman Filter) to provide an accurate and robust localization estimate.

 -   **Configurable Parameters**: Various parameters can be configured to adapt the driver to different GNSS/INS modules and user requirements.